Uterine serous carcinoma

-Uterine serous carcinoma is a malignant form of serous tumor that originates in the uterus.
+Uterine serous carcinoma, previously called uterine papillary serous carcinoma, is a malignant form of serous tumor that originates in the uterus.
 It is an uncommon form of endometrial cancer that typically arises in postmenopausal women.
 It is typically diagnosed on endometrial biopsy, prompted by post-menopausal bleeding.

+Despite the name, it is a cancer of the endometrium, which is the inner layer of the uterus; and not of the serous membrane that forms the outer layer of the uterus.
+The name arises from its histological similarity to serous ovarian cancer.

 Unlike the more common low-grade endometrioid endometrial adenocarcinoma, uterine serous carcinoma does not develop from endometrial hyperplasia and is not hormone-sensitive.
 It arises in the setting of endometrial atrophy and is classified as a type II endometrial cancer.

 Cause

 Initially there is a precursor lesion called serous endometrial intraepithelial carcinoma.
 Mutation is found in TP53 gene which is a tumor suppressor gene even in precursor lesion suggesting early involvement of this gene.
 Also many missense mutation and mutation in PI3K and PP2A genes are involved which also contribute to this tumor.

 Diagnosis

 Micrograph of uterine serous carcinoma demonstrating characteristic psammoma bodies and cilia.
 H&E stain.